Explore the Essence of Tempura and Dashi with an Experienced Chef in Kyoto

 True to its name, Kodaiji Tantora is just a few steps away from Kodai-ji Temple, which was established in memory of samurai lord Hideyoshi Toyotomi (one of the “Great Unifiers” of Japan).
 While still close to popular places like Yasaka Shrine, Chion-in Temple, and Kiyomizu-dera Temple, it’s nestled in a peaceful spot where you’ll forget about the crowds.

 Used in all sorts of Japanese dishes, dashi is a fundamental soup stock made from ingredients that include - but aren’t limited to - kombu kelp, bonito flakes, boiled and dried fish, dried shiitake mushrooms.
-Chef Oba will teach you how to make three types using kombu and bonito flakes.
+The chef will teach you how to make three types using kombu and bonito flakes.
 When you sample them, be sure to savor the differences between their colors, scents, and umami flavors.

 The first dashi is made from kombu kelp sourced from Rishiri, Hokkaido - known for its high quality kombu, making it a favorite amongst chefs - that has been steeped overnight, giving it plenty of time to infuse the water.
 The second is katsuo dashi, the result of simmering aged bonito flakes from Makurazaki, Kagoshima, which produces the most bonito flakes in all of Japan.
 Finally, your third dashi is none other than the one regularly used at Kodaiji Tantora, which combines kombu dashi carefully steeped overnight with bonito flakes, known as awase dashi.
 You’ll be able to try your hand at shaving flakes off the dried and fermented fish with a special shaver.

 Of course, his commitment to quality extends to the oil used, a variety called Taihaku sesame oil.
 Sesame oil not only produces a pleasant yet distinctive aroma, but also results in a delightfully light texture.
 Moreover, frying the pieces in a deep pot helps to maintain a high temperature, contributing to the crispy finish.
-Finally, Chef Oba will give you insights into the specific items that make up your courses; he focuses on using seasonal ingredients that he has personally examined and selected on-site.
+Finally, the chef will give you insights into the specific items that make up your courses; he focuses on using seasonal ingredients that he has personally examined and selected on-site.

 Carefully Sourced Ingredients Make up a Magnificent Multi-Course Tempura Dinner